Franchise Types

 • Willingness to collaborate

-This type of franchise can be found in many different types of businesses like retail, service, and food service.
+This type of franchise can be found in many different business categories like retail, service and food service.

 An investment franchise is like a business format franchise, but it requires a lot more money to start.